UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_tut_maps_creation.rst

 This does not have to be exact right.
 Once two x-coordinates are selected you should type

 .. code-block:: console

   4

 and press *Enter*

-To indicate we want this distance to be 4 meters. then the same with indicate Y-coordinates this time top and bottom of R as indicated in picture below.
+To indicate we want this distance to be 4 meters. then to indicate Y-coordinates top and bottom of R should be marked as outlined below.

 .. image:: ../../figures/week09/ROS_coordinates_y.png
   :width: 800